-Email Briefing Send Briefing at: Date (MM/DD/YYYY): 10/15/2019 Time (HHMM): 1525 CDT v Email Briefing Email briefing to: The email was successfully scheduled.
-When email is sent, email addresses will be added to Account > User You may register for Briefing Updates to be sent for adverse conditions and synopsis information received after this briefing, for this flight.
+Email Briefing Send Briefing at: Date (MM/DD/YYYY): 10/15/2019 Time (HHMM): 1525 CDT V Email Briefing Email briefing to: vendor_healthcheck@emulator.com The email was successfully scheduled.
+You may register for Briefing Updates to be sent for adverse conditions and synopsis information received after this briefing, for this flight.
 Send Cancel Register for Briefing Updates Close